 We believe that the additional learning time is the best way RioGAFA can ensure fair, equitable opportunities for all students.
-If students from all backgrounds are given access to exceptional academic and cultural opportunities, we believe that we close the achievement gap.
+If students from all backgrounds are given access to exceptional academic and cultural opportunities, we believe that we close the achievement gap50.

-Rating Expectations □Meets A complete response must Identify the anticipated student population, including: Demographic information based on the local community population Educational proficiency based upon enrollment at the school Attendance and truancy trends □Approaches English language proficiency At-Risk Students Special Educational needs; Explain any special factors influencing the makeup of the anticipated student population; Explain how the educational philosophy has been designed to meet students' □Does Not Meet Explain how the educational philosophy has been designed to meet students' needs; Explain how the instructional methods have been designed to meet students' needs and specifically how they will meet the needs of at-risk students; and Explain how the yearly calendar and daily schedule have been designed to meet students' needs.
-ENTER INDEPEND ENT REVIEW TEAM COMMENTS HERE: ]
+Rating Expectations ✔ Meets A complete response must Identify the anticipated student population, including: Demographic information based on the local community population Educational proficiency based upon enrollment at the school Attendance and truancy trends English language proficiency At-Risk Students Special Educational needs; Explain any special factors influencing the makeup of the anticipated student population; Explain how the educational philosophy has been designed to meet students' needs; Explain how the instructional methods have been designed to meet students; and Explain how the yearly calendar and daily schedule have been designed to meet students; and es their community demographics and explain how, as a school, they will special needs of the population.